CGrahamS/track-suggester/README.md

 ## Known Bugs

-_Depending on the options selected, survey breaks at track values 8, 11 and 23 due to overlapping track values.
+_Depending on the options selected, survey breaks at track values 8, 11 and 23 due to overlapping track values._

-Will display CSS track with only one CSS related option selected three values of 1, one value of 3 and one value of 2 are selected._
+* _Value 8 will sometimes suggest CSS track with only one CSS related option selected._
+* _Value 11 will display a tie track._
+* _Value 23 will display suggest the CSS track with no CSS related options selected._

 ## Support and contact details